UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 * We are running our 6th Annual Cyber Defense Exercise (CDE) in Fall 2023.
 CDE is a miniature version of our biggest competition for the year CCDC.
 It is open to all UMBC undergrads and is a great opportunity to learn more about network security and Cyber Security competitions.
 If you're interested in joining our CCDC team, we strongly recommend participating so you can get a taste of the competition and show us where you may fit in.
 Mark your calendars!!

-* Finally, we host an end of semester celebration for all to attend
+* Finally, we host an end-of-semester celebration for all to attend

 <div style="text-align: center;">
    <a name="calendar"><iframe src="https://calendar.google.com/calendar/embed?mode=AGENDA&amp;height=300&amp;wkst=1&amp;bgcolor=%23ffffff&amp;src=umbc.edu_sua9otosc8mchuu17od417duh8%40group.calendar.google.com&amp;color=%23B1365F&amp;ctz=America%2FNew_York" style="margin: 10px; padding: 5px; border: 3px solid black; border-radius: 15px;" width="700" height="300" frameborder="0" scrolling="no"></iframe></a>